 How to Earn Free PDUs

-There are several ways you can earn free PDUs.
-Most importantly, you want to first make sure that PMI will approve them.
-One way to ensure that your professional development efforts will be recognized by PMI is to either get them through PMI directly or partner with a reputable provider of PDU-earning opportunities, such as an Authorized Training Providers (ATP).
-It’s always a good idea to check PMI’s Authorized Training Partner (ATP) database to make sure your provider is listed.
+There are several ways to earn free PDUs.
+Most importantly, you should first ensure that PMI will approve them.
+One way to guarantee that your professional development efforts will be recognized by PMI is to either obtain them directly from PMI or partner with a reputable provider of PDU-earning opportunities, such as an Authorized Training Provider (ATP).
+It’s always wise to check PMI’s Authorized Training Partner (ATP) database to confirm that your provider is listed.
 Note that Project Management Academy is a Premier ATP.

 Attend an Event